eiguzman/player-stat-predictor/README.md

   print(f"Train MSE: {train_mse:.2f}")
   print(f"Test MSE: {test_mse:.2f}")
   ```
-Once our degree was found we simply created our model as such
+We then adjusted our model using the best degree that we had found as such:
 ```python
 poly = PolynomialFeatures(degree=3)
 X_train_poly = poly.fit_transform(X_train)